-versely affect its case or support another party's case.
-As set forth in UK Civil Procedure Rule Practice Direction 31B.7, "[a]s soon as litigation is contemplated, the parties' legal representatives must notify their clients of the need to preserve disclosable documents.
+Zealand recognize an obligation to preserve relevant documents in the context of civil litigation and investigations.
+18 In the UK, a party is required to preserve and disclose all documents on which it relies as well as those that adversely affect its case or support another party's case.
+19 As set forth in UK Civil Procedure Rule Practice Direction 31B.7, "[a]s soon as litigation is contemplated, the parties' legal representatives must notify their clients of the need to preserve disclosable documents.
 The documents to be preserved include Electronic Documents which would otherwise be deleted in accordance with a document retention policy or otherwise deleted in the ordinary course of business."
+20

 Civil law countries impose more limited preservation obligations.
-For example, German procedural rules, while not imposing a direct obligation to preserve, allow for the ease of evidentiary rules in cases where documents can no longer be produced.
-France and Spain, similarly, have limited preservation obligations.
+For example, German procedural rules, while not imposing a direct obligation to preserve, allow for the ease of evidentiary rules in cases where documents can no longer be